Useful contact information regarding SEND

 1. How do you know if your child needs extra help?

-St Gildas, pupil progress is monitored termly by the class teachers and Assistant Heads.
+St Gildas, pupil progress is monitored termly by the class teachers and Key Stage Leads.
 If there are concerns about progress or attainment these may be discussed with the Special Educational Needs Coordinator (SENCo).
 Concerns about progress or other issues can also be raised by parent/carers.
 Some interventions and group work happen regularly as normal classroom practice, but if your child requires a higher level of individual help, you will be informed.
 If appropriate, we may carry out specific, individual assessments to identify any difficulties in more detail or refer to external agencies.
 Parental consent is always sought in this instance.
 If Parents have any concerns they should see the Class Teacher in the first instance.

 2. How will St Gildas School support my child?